Matt McCants

-Matthew Jamaal McCants (born August 18, 1989) is a former American football offensive tackle.
-He played college football for the University of Alabama at Birmingham, starting 42 games at left tackle.
+Matthew Jamaal McCants (born August 18, 1989) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the UAB Blazers, starting 42 games at left tackle.

-High school career
+Early life

 McCants attended Williamson High School and received honorable mention on the Mobile Press-Register All-Region team as a senior.
 He helped Williamson High School advance to the class 5A state playoffs.
 He started one season under head coach Bobby Parrish and only played football his senior year.
 He played tuba in the high school band before joining the football team prior to his senior year.

 Professional career

 New York Giants

-McCants was drafted by the New York Giants in the sixth round, 201st overall, in the 2012 NFL Draft.
+McCants was selected by the New York Giants in the sixth round, 201st overall, in the 2012 NFL draft.
 However, on August 31, 2012, before the beginning of the 2012 NFL season McCants was cut in final roster cuts and was signed to the practice squad, where he spent his entire rookie season.

 Before the start of the 2013 NFL season, on August 31, 2013, the New York Giants cut McCants in final roster cuts to get to the regular season roster limit of 53 players.